Salmizar/stl-manager/README.md

 # STL-Manager
 An app to manager STL files.
-Built with Python, Flask and HTMX, matplotlib
+Built with Python, Flask and HTMX, matplotlib.
+Run in a docker container.

 # Environment Variable for files location